-XANES landscape is from SS+MS among nearest neighbor tetrahedron SS from distant atoms adds temp dependent fine structure
+XANES landscape is from SS+MS among nearest neighbor tetrahedron SS from distant atoms adds temp dependent fine structure now for something completely different

 FIG. 2. (a) The two multiple-scattering paths that contribute to the second peak in the Fourier transform of KMnO4, denoted by solid and dashed lines.
 The black dot is Mn, and the open dots are O atoms. (b) The logarithm of the ratio of the k dependence of the amplitudes of the first (SS) peak to the second (MS) peak of Fig. 1(b), plotted vs energy from the edge.